engrit-illinois/Get-GpoContainingSetting/README.md

 Set to 1 or higher to output some additional information during each operation.

 # Notes
-- Script originally by jbabiarz.
+- Script concept originally by jbabiarz.
 - Rewritten by mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.